-Staff members and volunteers are required to report policy violations, misconduct and physical and sexual abuse consistent with Vertical Adventures' Reporting Policy.
-Vertical Adventures does not investigate suspicions or allegations of child physical or sexual abuse or attempt to evaluate the credibility or validity of such allegations as a condition for reporting to appropriate law enforcement authorities.
+Staff members and volunteers are required to report policy violations, misconduct and physical and sexual abuse consistent with 5.Life's Reporting Policy.
+5.Life does not investigate suspicions or allegations of child physical or sexual abuse or attempt to evaluate the credibility or validity of such allegations as a condition for reporting to appropriate law enforcement authorities.